hubmapconsortium/ingest-validation-tools/docs/publication/index.md

-In the portal: publication not in Portal
+In the portal: Publication not in Portal

 ## Metadata schema